How to find affordable rough shooting

 It’s hard not to feel a little resentful if walked-up shooting has been lost to someone, or a syndicate, prepared to pay for something you might have previously enjoyed gratis.

 I remember my father, in the 1960s, calling on two farmers every February with a bottle for both.
-In return he got to shoot wild english grey partridges on one steading, and flighted duck on the other.
+In return he got to shoot wild English grey partridges on one steading, and flighted duck on the other.
 Adjoining farms were shot by other locals on similar “leasing” arrangements.
 We moved years ago, and much has clearly happened in the neighbourhood since.
 When I last checked, both farms had been lumped together and now shot by a single syndicate; everything’s driven and nobody tramps the fields and hedgerows as we once did.
 The flightponds have been drained.
-Quite a few of the adjoining properties have suffered a similar fate, so goodness knows where the boys who used to shoot there have gone.
+(If you’re thinking of creating a flightpond, follow our tips here. )

-Neil McIntosh, Scottish vet and fieldsports writer, believes it is.
-“One of the guns I shoot with regularly is an obsessive ‘counter’ and he reliably informs me, season after season, that our walked-up birds cost about half a driven bird,” says Neil.
+Neil McIntosh, Scottish vet and fieldsports writer, says.
+“One of the Guns I shoot with regularly is an obsessive ‘counter’ and he reliably informs me, season after season, that our walked-up birds cost about half a driven bird,” says Neil.
 “For me, that makes them great value, especially as I can remember every one in detail.
 Of course, you have to take the rough with the smooth.
 Some days exceed expectations, while others disappoint.
 For me, that’s part of the pleasure of walked-up shooting: a single spectacular bird can save a poor day.

 “Some keepers see walked-up days as a bit of a nuisance, taking up a lot of their time for not much gain. others, though, seem to enjoy the relaxed atmosphere.